Domj1204/Code-Refactor/README.md

 ## Description

+This project is aimed at enhancing the structural and semantic aspects of an "index.html" file.
+The primary goal is to improve the overall accessibility, readability and search engine optimization of the HTML document.
+This involves updating HTML semantic elements, adding logical structure alongside styling and positioning, including alt attributes for icon and image elements, and providing a concise, descriptive title for the HTML document.

 Module 1 challenge - HTML CSS Git Challenge

 - The key of this objective was to clean up a code